 Biography

-Dr. Mignonne C. Guy is an associate professor with tenure and chair in the Department of African American Studies at Virginia Commonwealth University where she teaches courses on health inequities in Black populations, race and racism in the U.S., and interdisciplinary research methods.
+Dr. Mignonne C. Guy is an associate professor with tenure in the Department of Family Medicine and Population Health in the School of Medicine at Virginia Commonwealth University.
 As a scholar-activist, Dr. Guy is the founder and co-chair of the VCU College of Humanities and Sciences Committee on Racial Equity (CORE) and of the Committee on Racial Equity Student Advisory Group (CORE SAG).
 As co-chair of CORE, Dr. Guy led a community-engaged initiative to develop and implement a racial literacy requirement in the foundations of the VCU general education curriculum, and the development and implementation of the first interdisciplinary curricula on race and racism for health sciences and the general undergraduate student population in Virginia.
-After numerous challenges, barriers, and delays, the efforts of CORE bore fruit in December 2021, when the racial literacy requirement was approved by the VCU University Undergraduate Curriculum Committee; beginning in the Fall of 2023, all VCU undergraduate students will take a three-credit course that meets the racial literacy requirement as a part of the foundations of VCU’s general education curriculum.
 The structure of this requirement and the model to achieve it is the first in the nation.
 Dr. Guy is a member of the Massey Cancer Center Cancer Prevention and Control Group at Virginia Commonwealth University (VCU).
-Dr. Guy also holds several national advisory positions including as a member of the FDA Tobacco Products Scientific Advisory Committee, co-chair for the Racial and Equity Task Force in the Society for Research on Nicotine and Tobacco, a Mid-Atlantic Regional Lead for the Intercultural Cancer Council and an advisory board member for the Robert Wood Johnson Foundation Building Capacity to Reduce Tobacco Inequities in the South and Midwest Initiative.
+Dr. Guy also holds several national advisory positions including as a member of the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, Interagency Committee on Smoking and Health and the U.S. Food and Drug Administration Tobacco Products Scientific Advisory Committee, founding co-chair of the Racial and Equity Task Force and current member of the Racial Equity Committee in the Society for Research on Nicotine and Tobacco, an advisory board member for the Robert Wood Johnson Foundation Building Capacity to Reduce Tobacco Inequities in the South and Midwest Initiative, and a Mid-Atlantic Regional Lead for the Intercultural Cancer Council.
 Prior to her arrival in 2014 at VCU, she held appointments as a research associate in the Department of Health Sciences Research at the Mayo Clinic in Arizona, an assistant research scientist in the Center for Health Outcomes and Pharmacoeconomic Research, a fellow in the R25T Cancer Prevention and Control Postdoctoral Fellowship program in the Arizona Cancer Center at the University of Arizona.
 She is a former health disparities scholar for the National Institute on Minority Health and Health Disparities.

 Research Interests